jazzband/django-floppyforms/docs/customization.rst

 Override default templates
 --------------------------

-Widgets have a ``template_name`` attribute that point to the template to use when rendering the form.
-Default templates are provided, for instance the default template for a ``TextInput`` and other input-type widgets is ``floppyforms/input.html``.
-You can easily override this template in your project-level ``TEMPLATE_DIRS``, assuming they take precedence over app-level templates.
+Widgets have a ``template_name`` attribute that points to the template that is used when rendering the form.
+Default templates are provided for all :doc:`built-in widgets </widgets-reference>`.
+In most cases the default implementation of these templates have no specific behaviour and simply inherit from ``floppyforms/input.html``.
+They are provided mainly to give an easy way for a site-wide customization of how a specifig widget is rendered.

+You can easily override these templates in your project-level ``TEMPLATE_DIRS``, assuming they take precedence over app-level templates.

 Custom widgets with custom templates
 ------------------------------------